 Spend your day skiing the steeps and trees at Whitewater?
 Just finishing a week of hard-charging deeps via the cat and heli-ski venues bordering Kootenay Lake?

 You‘ll want Ainsworth Hot Springs.
 “The best and the hottest is, by far, Ainsworth,” says Jeanne Desautels Dempster, a Kootenay Lake local, when asked which Kootenay-area hot spring she preferred.
-“We go in the winter all the time–it’s our favorite time to go.”
+“We go in the winter all the time–it’s our favourite time to go.”

 Overlooking the 104-km Kootenay Lake with a view of the Purcell Mountains, Ainsworth Hot Springs is the only hot springs owned by a First Nations people: the Lower Kootenay Band of the Ktunaxa.
 Their culture permeates the resort, from the pools to the rooms–which can be booked for those wanting to extend their “ski and soak” stay.